ecoscape-earth/ecoscape-layers/README.md

 - `refine_method`: method by which habitat pixels should be selected when creating a habitat layer.
     - `forest`: selects all forest pixels.
     - `forest_add308`: selects all forest pixels and pixels with code "308" (Shrubland – Mediterranean-type shrubby vegetation).
-    - `allsuitable`: selects all terrain deemed suitable for the species, as determined by the IUCN Red List.
+    - `allsuitable`: selects all pixels with landcover deemed suitable for the species, as determined by the IUCN Red List.
-    - `majoronly`: selects all terrain deemed of major importance to the species, as determined by the IUCN Red List.
+    - `majoronly`: selects all pixels with landcover deemed of major importance to the species, as determined by the IUCN Red List.

 ## Known issues